 Management reviews its capital management approach on an ongoing basis and believe that this approach, given the size of the Company, is reasonable.
 The Company currently is not subject to externally imposed capital requirements.
-There were no changes in the Company's approach to capital management during the year ended 31 March 2022 however, the Company may take future actions to strengthen its financial position due to the impact of the Covid-19 pandemic on its business including the delays in adopting its products.
+There were no changes in the Company's approach to capital management during the three months ended 30 June 2022 however, the Company may take future actions to strengthen its financial position due to the impact of the Covid-19 pandemic on its business including the delays in adopting its products.